Family Mediation Certificate Courses

 Please note there are additional requirements to achieve your Cert.FRM designation – click for a complete list

-Specialized Mediation Training
+Specialized Q.Med Mediation Training

 Please note there are additional requirements to become a Qualified Mediator – click for a complete list.